 Canada has created a modern system to pick experienced foreign workers.
 Canada Express Entry is an entirely electronic procedure that includes the provincial governments, the federal government, and Canadian employers.
 The contemporary system known handles applications to immigrate to Canada.
 The system manages the major group of Permanent Residence.
 Canadian Express Entry system is not considered an immigration program, however, it a system launched by the Government of Canada in 2015 in order to select candidates qualified to immigrate to Canada through a number economic immigration streams.
 You can find some of these programs involved in the Express Entry System:

-Minimum entry criteria for Canada Express Entry System
+Canada Express Entry System

 - Satisfy the requirements of at least one of the above-mentioned immigration categories;